lwschjang/ATM/README.md

 # ATM
-An ATM program built using javascript.
+An ATM program built using javascript, HTML, and CSS.

 A user can deposit or withdraw from both checking and savings.